 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

 Little Talbot Island State Park is a handful of the few barrier islands in Northeast Florida.
-The park has an opportunity of sampling a complete cross-section of a coastal barrier island by foot.
-The total length of the trail is 1.0 miles, and the trail is generally considered an easy trail route.
+The park can sample a cross-section of a coastal barrier island on foot.
+The total length of the trail is 1.0 miles, which is generally considered an easy trail route.
 The elevation gain of the trail is 13 feet.
 The trail is loop type.
-The time taken to complete the total trial is 18 minutes.
+The total trial time taken is 18 minutes.
 You can enjoy beach-combing, swimming, hunting, hiking, bird-watching, a winding kayak ride along the Myrtle Creek bluffs, and camping in a lush hammock area.
-This park has over five miles of beautiful beaches, majestic dunes, and unspoiled salt marshes.
-The park has a campground with full amenities and a tent campground for youth/groups.
-Visitors can enjoy many activities, such as camping, fishing, hiking, swimming, and many more.
-At Little Talbot Island State Park, boat ramps & kayak outfitters are available.
+This park offers over five miles of beautiful beaches, majestic dunes, and unspoiled salt marshes.
+The park has full amenities and a tent campground for youth/groups.
+Visitors can enjoy many activities, such as camping, fishing, hiking, swimming, etc. Boat ramp & kayak outfitters are available.

 Specialty: